 Welcome to Children’s Worship!

-Children’s Worship is offered to children age 4 through grade 1 during both Sunday morning worship services at Nine and Eleven.
+Adult-led Children’s Worship is offered to children age 4 through grade 1 during all Sunday morning worship services.

 Children’s Worship Purpose Statement:

 * Why it’s important to worship